 Health - Food - Science - Community

-Regular exercise may help cut down the risk of colon cancer.
+Regular intake of high-fiber foods may help slash the risk of cancer.